blockchain-foundry/gcoin-community/doc/gitian-building.md

 After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [bitcoin/gitian.sigs](https://github.com/bitcoin/gitian.sigs/) repository, or if that's not possible create a pull request.
-You can also mail the files to me (laanwj@gmail.com) and I'll commit them.
+You can also mail the files to Wladimir (laanwj@gmail.com) and he will commit them.